SilverLabUCL/pyNeuroMatic/README.md

 Current/Future Features
 -----------------------

 (1) The foundational structure of NeuroMatic (NM) has been created using Python containers (Mutable Mappings).
-NM's structural container hierarchy is as follows: Project > Folder > Data.
+NM's structural container hierarchy is as follows: Manager > Project > Folder > Data.
 The hierarchy is currently accessed via a command line interface (CLI) but will also be accessible via a GUI.
 Here is a command to create a new project:

     In [1]: nm.projects.new('MyProject0')